George Washington University

 Overview

-The Monkey Cage blog, hosted at George Washington University and appearing on the Washington Post’s website, builds a bridge between political scientists and the American political conversation by creating a compelling forum, developing publicly focused scholars, and building an informed audience.
-This grant will enable America’s political conversation to be more informed by timely, accessible and sound research from a publicly oriented political science discipline – and to be less dominated by evidence-free arguments.
+The Monkey Cage blog, hosted at George Washington University and appearing on the website of the Washington Post, builds a bridge between political scientists and the American political conversation by creating a compelling forum, developing publicly focused scholars, and building an informed audience.
+This grant will enable America’s political conversation to be more informed by timely, accessible, and sound research from a publicly oriented political science discipline—and to be less dominated by evidence-free arguments.

 About the Grantee